A "lifting" method for exponential large deviation estimates and an application to certain non-stationary 1D lattice Anderson models: Schr odinger operator preliminaries

 \section{Schr\"odinger operator preliminaries}

 Having shown some general results, we can now introduce notions relevant to the analysis of random Schr\"odinger operators.
 We also give some remarks on the general strategy of the non-perturbative approach.
 More or less the entire section follows \cite{SJZhu19} and \cite{Rangamani19} closely.
+For an introduction to fundamental results in the theory of random Schr\"odinger operators, we recommend section 9 of \cite{cycon1987}.
+Throughout this section, we let $\Omega = \R^\Z$, $\mathcal{B}$ the $\sigma$-algebra generated by cylinder sets (with respect to the Borel $\sigma$-algebra on $\R$), and $V_n$ be the coordinate projections $V_n(\omega):= \omega_n$.
+Then to any $\omega \in \Omega$, there is a Schr\"odinger operator defined on $\ell^2(\Z)$ by